 Hello!
-You have found our illustrated guide on growing and caring for Native Sunflowers!
+You have found our illustrated guide on growing and caring for Wild Sunflowers!
 We love all sunflowers here but the original Native species is by far our favorite.
 This is the original sunflower that graced the North American landscape for millennia and was domesticated about 1000 years ago by Native Americans.
 It is the plant that all of the other iconic annual sunflowers come from.

-Native Sunflower Reference Table
+Wild Sunflower Reference Table

 |Scientific Name||Helianthus Annus|